- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 Clinical Case for Discussion: Anesthesiologists have anxiety at times.
 Let’s say you are an attending anesthesiologist in private practice, in your first year out of residency.
 Your schedule for the next morning includes a 60-year-old, 350-pound male with ankylosing spondylitis and congestive cardiomyopathy for cholecystectomy.
 You turn off the lights the night before at 10 p.m., and cannot fall asleep, as you are worried about the case.
 What do you do?

 Discussion: During my first year in private practice, one of my senior anesthesia colleagues, ripe with gray hair and receding hairline, stood outside of his operating room at 7 a.m.
 I bid him good morning and he said, “It is a good morning, despite the usual anxieties that come with what I’m about to do.”
 I asked him to explain, and he said, “Every day I come to work knowing that something could go wrong, and my patient could be harmed, and it could change my life forever.
 That gives me anxiety, which I have to cope with every day.”

 Anesthesia textbooks are thick with information on how to assess patients preoperatively, how to perform anesthetics, and how to manage postoperative medical problems.
 You won’t find much guidance on how to handle your own anxieties as an anesthesia provider.

 What are chances that you will have a perioperative death during your career in anesthesia?
-In a recent published survey, 84% of anesthesiologist respondents had an unexpected perioperative death or serious injury of a perioperative patient during their career (Gazoni FM, et al, The Impact of Perioperative Catastrophes on Anesthesiologists: Results of a National Survey, Anesthesia and Analgesia, Jul 7, 2011).
+In a recent published survey, 84% of anesthesiologist respondents had an unexpected perioperative death or serious injury of a perioperative patient during their career.
 A majority of these respondents indicated that they experienced guilt, depression, anxiety, sleeplessness, fear of litigation, fear of judgment by colleagues, anger, and reliving of the event.
 Five percent experienced use of drugs or alcohol and 12% considered a career change after the event.